-You should also not expect a very modern or ‘comfortable’ vehicle when selecting the ‘comfort’ option.
+You shouldn’t always expect a very modern or ‘comfortable’ vehicle when moving around Cuba.
 Often the difference is that the Lada that arrives when you select ‘comfort’ has a functional exhaust or 3 out of 4 wheel nuts for your safety.

-All transport options in Cuba will result in rickety old s**t boxes arriving to pick you up.
-Personally I just shrug and chalk it up to Cuba.
+Almost all transport options in Cuba will result in rickety old junkers arriving to pick you up.
+Personally, I just shrug and chalk it up to Cuba.
 I just accept whatever vehicle turns up when I select ‘basic’.

-A basic La Nave from Vedado to Old Havana (Habana Vieja) should cost little more than 400CUP.
-Which is roughly $2.4 US but all payments are in the local currency.
+A basic La Nave from Vedado to Old Havana (Habana Vieja) should cost little more than 400CUP which is roughly $1.90USD (exchange rates).
+All payments are in the local currency.
 Tips are not expected and tipping cab drivers in Cuba is not part of the culture.

 There are no functional mobile applications that offer alternatives.
-You can try your luck flagging down a taxi and will likely be ripped off and end up paying double what a La ave would cost.
+You can try your luck flagging down a taxi and will likely be ripped off.
+With Cuban taxis you’ll most often end up paying double what a La ave would cost.

-You will also find that buses, collectivos and more expensive taxis prevent you from seeing certain places.
-Either because they don’t go the way you want or are prohibitively expensive.
+You will also find that buses, collectivos and more expensive taxis prevent you from seeing much of what Cuba has to offer outside the touristic areas.
+Either because these transport options don’t go the way you want or because they are prohibitively expensive.